openintegrationhub/openintegrationhub.github.io/docs/Connectors/UpdateChecklist.md

 ### IDs

-In order to identify data records across the framework you will have to implement additional UIds:
+In order to identify data records across the framework you will have to implement additional UIds (ID Linking ....):

 ```
 /*